 Students will typically enter Edinburgh Zoo and meet at our Education Centre for a 2pm start.
 Each week the programme will follow the below format:

 2.00pm Registration & Induction

 3.45pm Animal Case Study in Zoo

 Students will be free to enter the zoo any time after 12.00pm and stay in the zoo until close should they wish to.
 Conservation research activities will be designed to develop practical skills.
 This will include conducting captive behavioural studies, carrying out native wildlife surveys, developing camera trapping techniques and use of statistical data analysis.

-Each session will end with a summary, and an animal case study, whereby students will learn more about one of our endangered zoo animals and how RZSS is helping with their conservation.
+Each session will end with a summary in the form of an animal case study, whereby students will learn more about one of our endangered zoo animals, how the zoo maintains their welfare in captivity, how their enclosure is designed, and how RZSS is helping with the conservation of their species.